TABLE OF CONTENTS

 How Many to Test for COVID-19 Surveillance

-- If there are multiple housing units (buildings) within a facility or sharing a yard, patients from each unit should be tested.
+- If there are multiple housing units with significant numbers of susceptible patients within a cohort, patients from each unit should be tested.
+In other words, do not select the entire sample from a single housing unit.

 6. CONCERN FOR COVID-19 FALSE-POSITIVES: WHAT TO DO